A Full Review Of The Sigma 18-35mm F1.8 DC HSM Art Lens

 • Get Up Close and Personal: With a closest focusing distance of just 0.28m or about 11 inches, you can get super close to your subjects without getting uncomfortably close.
 It's perfect for capturing the details of a flower or the intricacies of a watch without invading personal space.
 It's like having a magnifying glass that also takes pictures.

-With its robust build and sleek design, the Sigma lens not only performs well but also feels great in hand, ensuring durability and ease of use.
+With its solid build and sleek design, the Sigma lens not only performs well but also feels great in hand, ensuring durability and ease of use.

 Image Quality and Performance